 OVERVIEW: This funder supports five northeastern Kentucky counties and two southeastern Ohio counties.
-Topics of interest are physical and mental health and education.
+Funding priorities include physical and mental health and education.

 FUNDING AREAS: Physical health, mental health, education

-IP TAKE: Although this is a health legacy funder, don’t write Hayswood off if you work in the fields of education or art in Kentucky.
+IP TAKE: Although this is a health legacy funder, grant seekers should not write Hayswood off if they work in the fields of education or art in Kentucky.

 PROFILE: The Hayswood Foundation was originally called the Hayswood Hospital Foundation and was established in 1973.
 After the hospital closed, the name was changed to the Hayswood Foundation in 1985.
+It seeks to “help groups and individuals obtain the tools needed to improve the lives of all of the citizens of our community.”
 The original intent of the foundation was to allow people to make donations to help pay for equipment and services, and it later became the fundraising vehicle for the hospital.
-The first grants to outside groups went to health and recreation charities in Mason County and the contiguous counties in Kentucky and Ohio.
-Between 1985 and 2014, the foundation gave out about $7.75 million in grants.
+The first grants to outside groups supported health and recreation charities in Mason County and the contiguous counties in Kentucky and Ohio.
+Between 1985 and 2014, the foundation made about $7.75 million in grants.

 Grants are typically given for one-year terms and can be subject to matching provisions.
-Matching grants can be for a single year or for multiple years if the money is going towards a major capital purchase.
+Matching grants can be for a single year or for multiple years if the money supports a major capital purchase.
 Past grant support has gone to the Augusta Art Guild in Augusta, the Bracken County Historical Society in Brooksville, and the Buffalo Trace Children’s Advocacy Center in Maysville, among others.

 In addition to grants, the foundation awards scholarships to area students.
 Hayswood actually administers a handful of distinct scholarship programs, each with its own requirements and regions served.
 The foundation welcomes donations to perpetuate its grantmaking and scholarship programs.
 The John W. McNeill, III Music Series Fund is also managed by the foundation.
 McNeill was an attorney, judge, civic leader, and musician, as well as a member of the Hayswood Foundation board at the time of his death.
 Accordingly, the foundation established a memorial program to honor his service and music in the community.
 Upcoming music events are published on the funder’s website.

-General questions can be directed to the staff at 606-562-9333 or email@example.com.
+General questions can be directed to the staff at 606-562-9333 or firstname.lastname@example.org.
 The foundation’s address is 1 W. McDonald Parkway, Suite 3A, Maysville, Kentucky 41056.
 The foundation’s executive director and best point of contact for grantseekers is Lloyd Schiltz.
-There’s usually someone in the office on Mondays and Tuesdays, but the staff doesn’t keep regular office hours, so call ahead for an appointment.
+There is usually someone in the office on Mondays and Tuesdays, but the staff does not keep regular office hours, so call ahead for an appointment.